 Odisha Targets 10+ GW of RE Capacity by 2030 Under New Renewable Energy Policy

-The government of Odisha notified ‘Odisha Renewable Energy Policy, 2022’, its latest renewable energy (RE) policy, on 30th November 2030.
-This policy will remain in effect till 31st March 2030, or until a new policy is announced by the state.
-The previous state RE policy, which was issued in 2016, was in force till 31st March 2022.
-Now, underpinned by the latest comprehensive policy, the Odisha government envisions a wholistic development of RE ecosystem in the state.
+The government of Odisha notified โ€˜Odisha Renewable Energy Policy, 2022โ€™, its latestย renewable energy (RE) policy, on 30thย November 2030.
+This policy will remain in effect till 31stย March 2030, or until a new policy is announced by the state.
+It aims to achieve a 10+ GW renewable energy target by 2030.
+The previous state RE policy, which was issued in 2016, was in force till 31stย March 2022.
+Now, underpinned by the latest comprehensive policy, the Odisha government envisions a wholistic development of RE ecosystem in the state, with a strong emphasis on solar energy as a key component in achieving its renewable energy goals.

-Table 1: Odisha Renewable Energy Policy 2022 – Key Incentives
+Table 1: Odisha Renewable Energy Policy 2022 โ€“ Key Incentives

 Serial No.